 Each year, the school develops an Annual Improvement Plan indicating the intended key improvements for student learning outcomes.
 The plan is drawn from the school's Strategic Improvement Plan and informed by the Catholic Schools Office Annual Improvement Plan.
-The school engages in an annual evidence-based evaluation of its effectiveness against these external standards in collaboration with the Schools Consultant.
+The school engages in an annual evidence-based evaluation of its effectiveness against these external standards in collaboration with the System Performance Leader.

-Key Goals Achieved and Implemented in 2020 Key Goals for 2021 To ensure Catholic identity is embedded in school culture.
-To continue to embed effective pedagogical To introduce the "Living Well, Learning Well" Framework aligned to Catholic Principles and Values.
+Key Goals Achieved and Implemented in 2021 Key Goals for 2022 To ensure Catholic identity is embedded in school culture.
 To continue to embed effective pedagogical practices.
 To improve student outcomes in Number.
 To implement improved assessment strategies.
+To introduce the Living Well, Learning Well Framework aligned to Catholic Principles and Values.
 To continue to embed a school-wide, self-reflective culture focused on improving pedagogy.
 To continue to build strong, effective leadership and teaching teams.